 Making your will is never going to be a ‘fun job', but here's how to make one for free and donate to charity at the same time.

 Why you need to make a will

 Making a will is your chance to say how you want your worldly goods, like your home, savings and personal items, shared out once you’re gone.
-You can include funeral wishes along with other special requests, say leaving individual items to certain people or saying who you’d like to look after your pets.
+You can include funeral wishes along with other special requests, say leaving individual items to certain people or saying who you’d like to look after your children and even your pets.

-Making a ‘basic' will can cost from £150 - £250 according to MoneyHelper, a government-backed money and pensions website - but with Free Will Month, your will writing service is free in exchange for a charity donation.
+Making a ‘basic' will can cost from £150 - £250 according to MoneyHelper, (opens in new tab) a government-backed money and pensions website - but with Free Will Month, your will writing service is free in exchange for a charity donation.